opencpi/opencpi/hdl/README.txt

 #
 ########################################################################### #

-This tree holds code and tools specific to the HDL model.
+This tree holds code and tools specific to the HDL model and associated hardware (FPGAs).

 The "primitives" directory supplies low level/primitive utility libraries and cores used to build application workers, device workers and other infrastructure modules.

-The "applications" directory holds application configurations consisting of workers, which will build/synthesize whole "apps" ready to be put into bitstream builds for particular platforms.
+The "applications" directory holds application configurations consisting of workers, which will build/synthesize whole "apps" into bitstream builds for particular platforms.

-The "devices" directory holds device workers that may use primitives.
+The "devices" directory holds device workers that may use primitives, and are optionally used in platforms (i.e. they are included when an app needs them, but not otherwise).
+Examples are dram (with memory controller), gbe, adc, dac, flash memory, etc.

 The "platforms" directory holds platform ip and parameters used to build "platform cores" that then get combined with applications to make bitstreams.
+A "platform" is a particular chip on a board with various devices attached.
+Since most currently supported boards have one FPGA, normally a platform is a chip on a board, but when there are multiple supported FPGAs on a board, a "platform" is not a board, but one of the chips on the board.

-The "containers" directory hold container rtl: the glue between applications and platforms.
+The "containers" directory holds container rtl: the glue between applications and platforms.
+These source files are not automated yet, but will be at some point.

-HDL OCPI components are not built here since they are built under the top level "components" directory where multiple model implementations of the same components are built (a heterogeneous component library).
+HDL OCPI components/workers are not built here since they are built under the top level "components" directory where multiple model implementations of the same components are built (a heterogeneous component library).